1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Whether you are fully self-employed or do some freelancing in addition to your job as an employee, if you work at home the government might subsidize what are generally considered personal expenses.

 The key to the home-office deduction is to use part of your home or apartment regularly and exclusively for your money-making endeavor.
 Pass that test and part of your utility bills and insurance costs can be deducted against your business income.
-You can also write off part of your rent or, if you own your home, depreciation.
+You can also write off part of your rent or, if you own your home, depreciation (a non-cash expense that can save you real money on your tax bill).

 Many work-at-home taxpayers skip this break, either because they don’t know about it, are afraid claiming it will trigger an audit, or are put off by the recordkeeping hassle necessary to back up the deduction if challenged.
 In recent years, though, the IRS has come up with a simplified method that allows taxpayers to deduct $5 for every square foot that qualifies for the deduction.
 If you have a 300-square-foot home office (the maximum size allowed for this method), your deduction is $1,500.
 You get this tax-saver every year you have a qualifying home office.

 Although medical expenses are deductible, relatively few taxpayers really get to deduct them.
-First, you have to itemize to get this break (and most taxpayers do not); second, you get a deduction only to the extent your expenses exceed 10% of your adjusted gross income (7.5% for those age 65 and older).
+First, you have to itemize to get this break (and most taxpayers do not); second, you get a deduction only to the extent your expenses exceed 10% of your adjusted gross income (7.5% for those age 65 and older on 2016 returns).

 But there’s a big exception for the self-employed.
 You can deduct what you pay for medical insurance for yourself and your family whether or not you itemize and without regard to the 10% threshold.
 You don’t qualify, though, if you are eligible for employer-sponsored health insurance through your job (if you have one in addition to your business) or a spouse’s job.